 By the beginning of the 19th century Borth had grown considerably, especially the northern part known then as Morfa Borth.
 The tithe maps of the early 19th century show a considerable number of dwellings on the seaward side of Borth’s only main street, beyond the grasp of tithe gatherers, which validates the folkloric notion of a feisty independence.
-All twenty or so of these had no land whatsoever, giving another reason for non-inclusion in the tithes.
-All were owner-occupied suggesting that the one night house system may have been practised in Borth.
-There is mounting evidence of the practice as Borth man, retired police Sergeant Jeffrey Davies, relates that correspondence from his maritime ancestors, the Rees family, indicate that Sabrina and Angorfa were constructed using this tradition.
-It is also mentioned in a village history c.1920, which appears in the section Social History.
-Fourteen cottages were occupied by mariners’ widows, indicating the perilous nature of seafaring.
+All twenty or so of these had no land whatsoever, whilst others were occupied by widows..... both were reasons for exclusion from tithes.
+All were owner-occupied suggesting that the one night house system was practised in Borth.
+There is mounting evidence as Borth man, retired police Sergeant Jeffrey Davies, relates that correspondence from his maritime ancestors, the Rees family, indicate that Sabrina and Angorfa were originally constructed using this tradition.
+Many cottages were occupied by mariners’ widows, indicating the perilous nature of seafaring.
 The number of widows appropriately dressed in mourning black gave rise to the expression Brain y Borth (Borth Crows), which was eventually extended to include any Borth person who expressed a spirited independence.
 The origin of this term is unclear but disparate sources, folklore and the still abiding antipathy between the residents of Borth and Aberystwyth, point to the following explanation.
 In Welsh calling someone a "bit of a bird", tipyn o dderyn, indicates that they are perceived as being daring, irrepressable and anti-authoritarian.
-These attitudes made many people uncomfortable, so to soften this they used it to mock the seemingly out of control villagers.